tyntec/api-collection/chat-api/v2/README.md

 #### Viber support

 Beginning with this release the Chat API starts supporting Viber as channel.

-The Viber channel supports to send
+The Viber channel supports to send the following through messages:

- - text
+text
- - image
+image
- - text & button
+text & button
- - text & image & button
+text & image & button

-messages.

 Using the channel requires you to request a viber id from tyntec.